-Companies that currently sell or are developing both generic and proprietary pharmaceutical compounds to treat central-nervous-system, inflammatory, autoimmune and fibrotic diseases include: Pfizer, Inc., GlaxoSmithKline Pharmaceuticals, Shire Pharmaceuticals, Plc., Merck & Co., Eli Lilly & Co.., Serono, SA, Biogen Idec, Inc., Achillion, Ltd., Active Biotech, Inc., Panteri Biosciences, Meda, Merrimack Pharmaceuticals, Inc., Schering AG, Forest Laboratories, Inc., Attenuon, LLC, Cypress Biosciences, Inc., Axcan Pharma, Inc., Teva Pharmaceuticals, Inc., Intermune, Inc. Fibrogen, Inc., Rare Disease Therapeutics, Inc., Prana Biotechnology, Inc., Merz & Co., AstraZeneca Pharmaceuticals, Inc., Chiesi Pharmaceuticals, Inc., Targacept, Inc., and Johnson & Johnson, Inc. Alternative technologies are being developed to treat autoimmune inflammatory, fibrotic, Alzheimer's and Wilson's diseases, several of which are in early and advanced clinical trials, such as, pirfenidone, milnacipram, Actimmune TM and other interferon preparations.
+Companies that currently sell or are developing both generic and proprietary pharmaceutical compounds to treat centralnervous-system, inflammatory, autoimmune and fibrotic diseases include: Pfizer, Inc., Aton Pharma, GlaxoSmithKline Pharmaceuticals, Shire Pharmaceuticals, Plc., Merck & Co., Eli Lilly & Co., Serono, SA, Biogen Idec, Inc., Achillion, Ltd., Active Biotech, Inc., Panteri Biosciences, Meda, Merrimack Pharmaceuticals, Inc., Schering AG, Forest Laboratories, Inc., Attenuon, LLC, Cypress Biosciences, Inc., Axcan Pharma, Inc., Teva Pharmaceuticals, Inc., Intermune, Inc. Fibrogen, Inc., Rare Disease Therapeutics, Inc., Prana Biotechnology, Inc., Merz & Co., AstraZeneca Pharmaceuticals, Inc., Chiesi Pharmaceuticals, Inc., Targacept, Inc., and Johnson & Johnson, Inc. Alternative technologies or alternative delivery or dosages of already approved therapies are being developed to treat autoimmune inflammatory, fibrotic, Alzheimer's and Wilson's diseases, several of which may be approved or are in early and advanced clinical trials, such as pirfenidone, milnacipram, Actimmune TM and other interferon preparations.
 Unlike us, many of our competitors have significant financial and human resources.
-In addition, academic research centers may develop technologies that compete with our CORRECTATM, TRIMESTATM, anti-CD4 inhibitors, EFFIRMATM and COPREXATM technologies.
-We are aware that other companies are developing competitive anti-copper therapies that are in various stages of clinical trial.
+In addition, academic research centers may develop technologies that compete with our CORRECTATM, TRIMESTATM, zinc-monocysteine, anti-CD4 inhibitors, EFFIRMATM and COPREXATM technologies.
+We are aware that other companies are developing competitive anticopper therapies that are in various stages of clinical trials or have been approved by regulatory authorities.
+For example, trientine, d-pennicillamine and zinc based therapies, all FDA approved anti-copper agents have been or are being tested in various treatment regiments for the treatment of Wilson's disease.
+Should clinicians or regulatory authorities view these therapeutic regiments as or more effective than COPREXATM in the treatment of neurologic Wilson's disease, this might delay or prevent us from obtaining regulatory approval for COPREXATM, or it might prevent us from obtaining favorable reimbursement rates from payors, such as Medicare, Medicaid and private insurors.